 The importance of having spaces like the Dementia Café is just invaluable, and Julie and Barbara know it well.
 At some point in their lives, both their husbands were diagnosed with dementia.
 Having dealt closely with the condition, they understand and empathise with people living this reality.
 Coping with dementia can be a life-changing experience, isolating both the affected person and the carer.
 It might be hard for a person with dementia to have an outlet, and, at the same time, the carer may find it challenging to maintain relationships.

 The hope is that things will soon go back to normal.
 Julie and Barbara can’t wait to return to Oaklands and enjoy the beautiful reality of the Dementia Café in its original set-up.
 It is something of great value for them, and they would do anything to support it.
 As they lived the situation themselves, without having something like the Dementia Café, Julie and Barbara greatly appreciate how much the place and their work mean to the visitors.
 That awareness feeds back and enriches their lives.
 “I think the world is very loaded,” Julie says.
-“It feels very nice to be able to actually add a positive note to what sometimes can feel like a negative place.”
+“It feels very nice to be able to actually add a positive to what sometimes can feel like a negative place.”
 Now they both look forward to finally having that actual contact with people again, meeting in person and just enjoying each other’s company.

 To find out more about the Oaklands Dementia Café please contact: